eliav-lavi/mox-server/README.md

 ## Setup
 If you're using Docker, the simplest way to get started is with `docker-compose up -d`.
 This will bring up the server itself at port `9898`.
 To use a different port, set the PORT environment variable, e.g. `PORT=80`.
-Note that you also have to expose the new port in the docker-compose.yml file:
+Note that you have to expose the new port in the docker-compose.yml file:
 ```
   mox:
     image: eliavlavi/mox-server:<version>